 - If bleeding is the cause of the problem, it is important to find and control the source of the bleeding

 - If iron levels are low, as they often are in women, your health care provider will suggest ways to increase the amount of iron in your blood.
 You may be able to change your diet to include foods with a lot of iron.
 Iron is found in dark, leafy greens (collards, spinach, kale, chard), red meat, beans (chickpeas, lentils, soybeans), seafood (mollusks such as oysters, clams, scallops), and fortified bread and cereals.
 Taking iron tablets can also raise levels.
 Talk to your health care provider before taking extra iron.

-- If your vitamin B12 levels are low, you may need B12 injections or a form of B12 you put under your tongue, no matter how much you get in your diet.
+- If your vitamin B12 levels are low, you may need B12 injections (shots) or a form of B12 you put under your tongue, no matter how much you get in your diet.
 This is because some people cannot absorb this vitamin from food or tablets.
 If you are a vegan or strict vegetarian you may have low vitamin B12 levels and may need to take liquid B12 under your tongue.